Prompt Responses

 Can You Fall While Using A Walker?

-Using a walker rather than a cane raises the chance of falling by seven times.
-Most people who use walkers are over 70 and falls while using one are a significant source of severe injury for people of both sexes.
+Using a walker rather than a cane increases the chance of falling seven times.
+Most people who use walkers are over 70, and falls while using one are a significant source of severe injury for people of both sexes.

 Who Should Not Use A Rollator Walker?

 You should get a walker if you have problems standing up or walking without assistance.
-If you are unsteady on your feet, have a problem with your legs while standing, or need a reliable, stationary aid to help you get around, a walker is a way to go instead of a rollator.
+If you are unsteady on your feet, have problems with your legs while standing, or need a reliable, stationary aid to help you get around, a walker is a better option than a rollator.

 Should You Pick A Walker Or A Rollator To Get Around?